-Washington, D.C.
-20549 FORM 10-K (Mark One) ANNUAL REPORT PURSUANT TO SECTION 1: 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended November 30, 2022 TRANSITION DEPOST BURGUANT TO OFFI OR TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-14920 McCC PRMICK & COMPANY, INCORPO (Exact name of registrant as specified in its charter) RATED Maryland 52-0408290 (State or other jurisdiction incorporation or organizat n of ion) (IRS Employer Identification No.) 24 Schilling Road, Suite 1, Hunt Valley, Maryland 21031 (Address of principal executive of ffices) (Zip Code) Registrant's telephone number, including area code: (410) 771-7301 Securities registered pursuant to Section 12(b) of the Act: Ti tle of Each Cl ass Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, Par Value \$0.01 per s Common Stock Non-Voting, Par Value \$0.01 New York Stock Exchange New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: Not applicable Yes ⊠ No □ Indicate by check mark if the registrant is not required on seasoned issuer, as defined in Rule 405 of the Securities Act.
-If to file reports pursuant to Section 13 or Section 15(d) of the Act. filed all reports required to be filed by Section 13 or 15(d) of the Sewas required to file such reports), and (2) has been subject to such Indicate by check mark whether the registrant has su bmitted electronically every Interactive Data File required to be sub- the registrant was required to submit and post such files).
-Yes ⊠ Indicate by check mark whether the registrant is a lar ge accelerated filer, an accelerated filer, a non-accelerated filer, or a per, "accelerated filer," "smaller reporting company" and "emerging g a smaller reporting company, or emerging growth Large Accelerated Filer Accelerated Filer Non-accelerated Filer ☐ (Do not check if a smaller reporting company) Smaller Reporting Compan Emerging Growth Company • If an emerging growth company, indicate by check ma accounting standards provided pursuant to Section 1 ark if the registrant has elected not to use the extended transition per 3(a) of the Exchange Act. \Box eriod for complying with any new or revised financial port on and attestation on its management's assessment of the effect U.S.C.
-7262(b)) by the registered public accounting firm that prepare Indicate by check mark whether the registrant is a sheYes $\ \square$ No $\ \boxtimes$ ell company (as defined in Rule 12b-2 of the Exchange Act). sold, or the average bid and asked prices of such cor on-voting common equity held by non-affiliates computed by referer nmon equity, as of the last business day of the registrant's most rec Stock held by non-affiliates at May 31, 2022: \$1,614,689,363 non Stock held by non-affiliates at May 31, 2022: \$23,223,291,177 the registrant's classes of common stock, as of the latest practicab le date.
-Class Number of Shares Outstanding Date Common Stock Common Stock Non-Voting 17,380,371 250,721,185 December 30, 2022 December 30, 2022
+Wasn ington, D.C.
+20549 F ORM 10-K (Mark One) PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 M ANNUAL REPORT F CHOCART TO GESTION TO ear ended November 30, 2023 TRANSITION DEDC APT DURSHANT TO SECTIO OR RITIES EXCHANGE ACT OF 1934 ☐ TRANSITION REPO MIT GROUNT TO GEOTIC For the transitio on file number 001-14920 McCO MPANY, INCORPOR RATED Maryland - 52-0408290 (State or other jurisdiction incorporation or organization of on) (IRS Employer Identification No.) 24 Schilling Road, S aryland 21031 (Ac Idress of principal executive off • nber, including area code: (410) 771-7301 (Zip Code) , Title of Each Class pursuant to Section 12(b) of the Act: rading Symbol(s) Na me of Each Exchange on Which Registered tock, Par Value \$0.01 per sh are MKC.V New York Stock Exchange Common Stock N on-Voting, Par Value \$0.01 MKC at to Section 12(g) of the Act: Not applicable.
+New York Stock Exchange occurring regionarea pareau it to occurr 12(g) of the Act.
+Not apphoasie. e registrant is a well-knowi n seasoned issuer, as define ed in Rule 405 of the Securities Act.
+Yes ⊠ No □ registrant is not required to file reports pursuant to S ection 13 or Section 15(d) of the Act.
+Yes □ No ⊠ registrant is not required to the reports pursuant to c ection 13 of Section 13(d) of the Act. be filed by Section 13 or 15(d) of the Sectionts), and (2) has been subject to such fili urities Exchange Act of 1934 during the preceding 12 ng requirements for the past 90 nteractive Data File required to be submit and post such files).
+Yes 🗵 N tted pursuant to Rule 405 of Regulation S-T during the o $\ \square$ Indicate by check mark whet ther the registrant is a larg e accelerated filer, an acce erated filer, a non-accelerated filer, or a s maller reporting company, or emerging growth wth company" in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer $\boxtimes$ Accelerated Filer Non-accelerated Filer smaller reporting company) Smaller Reporting Company Emerging Growth Company If an emerging growth compaccounting standards provid ed not to use the extended transition perio od for complying with any new or revised financial management's assessment of the effective defective red public accounting firm that prepared veness of its internal control over financial reporting or issued its audit report. ⊠ If securities are registered procurection of an error to prevented to the securities of the securities are registered procured to the securities are registered to the securit mark whether the financial statements of the registrant included in the filing reflect the Indicate by check mark whet registrant's executive officers ve-based compensation received by any of the Indicate by check mark when ther the registrant is a she Il company (as defined in R ule 12b-2 of the Exchange Act). d by non-affiliates computed by reference usiness day of the registrant's most recen e to the price at which the common equity was last itly completed second fiscal quarter.
+00 0 ŭ • May 31, 2023: \$1,449,790,965 The aggregate market value of the Non-Voting Comm on Stock held by non-affiliat es at May 31, 2023: \$21,526,477,162

+Class Common Stock Common Stock Non-Voting

+Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.
+Number of Shares Outstanding 16,796,438 251,440,730